Year of Publication

 The purpose of this project was to interview mothers of newborns who participated in early intervention services focusing on the implementation of a tool developed at the Family, Infant and Preschool Program (FIPP) in North Carolina.
 The intent was to examine the experience of mothers and home visitors employing the tool, which was designed to enhance the mother/infant relationship.
 However, a stronger focus on the relationship between mother and home visitor emerged throughout the interviews.
 Among some participants the relationship among practitioner and parent appeared to create a safe space to share, practice strategies and grow.
 Although characteristics of FIPP practices associated with the tool remained consistent among home visitors, the way in which services were implemented were unique to each home visitor and parent.
 Mothers participating in the project were identified as coping with numerous life stressors associated with poverty at the time of the interviews.

 Loftis, Allison E., "ENGAGING MOTHERS: SELF-EFFICACY AND MOTHER/INFANT INTERACTION AMONG MOTHERS EXPERIENCING MULTIPLE LIFE STRESSORS" (2013).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 4.